RubixML/Iris/README.md

 $labels = $reader->fetchColumn('class');
 ```

-### Dataset Preparation
-Then load the samples and labels into a Labeled dataset object by passing them to the `fromIterator()` static factory method.
+Then, load the samples and labels into a Labeled dataset object by passing them to the `fromIterator()` static factory method.

 ```php
 use Rubix\ML\Datasets\Labeled;